 All data logs collected during the competition can be made available on the web for public use, including, but not limited to, scholarly work devoted to performance evaluation and benchmarking.

 7 Summary

 The intention of the competition is to stimulate research in robotics that allows for autonomous and safe exploration of significant parts of the environment providing aid to first responders to rescue victims.
-The organizing committee has the obligation to make the competition a fair challenge.

 8 Allowed Robots and Sensors